Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Conclusion and outreach

 \section{Conclusion and outreach}

-To conclude, this paper presents a proof of concept for a hybrid model-based data-driven collision avoidance algorithm designed for low adhesion conditions.
+To conclude, this paper presents a proof of concept for a hybrid model-based data-driven maneuver selection algorithm designed for low adhesion conditions.
 A model-based estimator provides the real-time estimation of a set of relevant parameters characterizing the interaction between a vehicle and the ground to allow a data-driven predictor to determine the optimal emergency maneuver to perform.

 The results presented in this paper shows the relevance of using ground parameters to select the optimal maneuver in low adhesion situation, and the potential of the presented hybrid approach to improve collision avoidance algorithms.
 Since results were obtained in a simplified situation, in future work, it would be relevant to evaluate more complex emergency situations with a model-based estimator for a more comprehensive set of relevant parameters, for instance the obstacle position, its size, the ground inclination, the temperature, etc..
 In addition, it would be interesting to test online learning where the data-driven predictor is continuously updated.
 Finally, it would be relevant to replace the discrete set of five possible maneuvers studied by a continuous action space (more freedom in the target trajectory) that could address the needs of more specific emergency situations.